-The construction cost of this structure is estimated to be the highest; it is about 90 to 100% more than the steel girder option.
+The construction cost of this structure is estimated to be the highest of all five options considered.
 The construction duration would be approximately three years.
-Risk of delay due to in-water work is similar to that discussed for the steel girder bridge.

 Maintenance of a tied-arch pedestrian bridge is moderate.
 The use of weathering steel or concrete for the arch rib to avoid painting, if selected, will minimize maintenance needs.
 The hanger systems for the suspended portion of the deck require additional inspection effort.
 Since no piers will be in the river during low-water periods, no underwater diver inspections would be required.
 Other common maintenance items are expansion joints and girder bearings.